ar-ushi/ClonePen/README.md

 <h1 align="center">ClonePen : A CodePen Clone</h1>

 <div align= "center">
-  <h4>A simple clone of the core functionality of CodePen made using REACT</h4>
+  <p>A simple clone of the core functionality of CodePen made using REACT</p>
 </div>